Common Mistakes Managing MBA Recommenders

 It’s essential to get started on this process as early as possible.
 Your recommender should know that writing such a letter is both an honor and a responsibility.

 Give them plenty of time to prepare for your deadline.
-You may find it helpful to advance the due date by a week or so to remove one last-minute worry from your plate.
+You may find it helpful to advance the due date by a week to remove one last-minute worry from your plate.

 5. Don’t write the recommendation letter for them.